 I’ve been an entrepreneur before I could even spell the word.
-I’ve always been a hustler, seeing angles, I’ve always been a hacker, fixing stuff for the quickest, easiest, efficient route, and I’m a bit of hipster, always first on the latest trends, making sure the latest design and technology advances are exploited for satisfaction and growth.
+They say the “dream team to make a company succeed is the hipster, hacker, hustler” combo.
+I’ve always been a hustler, seeing angles, seeing the business.
+I’ve always been a hacker, fixing stuff for the quickest, easiest, efficient route; and I like to think of myself as a bit of hipster, always first on the latest trends, making sure the latest design and technology advances are exploited for satisfaction and growth.

 Simple ecommerce analytics for busy store owners to keep their sales on track and not get distracted by vanity metrics or jargon.
 A SaaS business model that can help any store grow (yes, even yours!).